Nivalyx/osu-wiki/wiki/Community/Projects/puush/en.md

 ## Downscaling

-Beginning in May 2014, puush no longer accepts registrations for Pro accounts as PayPal blocked puush's wire account due to a suspected Terms of Service breach.
-This prompted ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2) to concurrently pay out $500+ per month out of his own pocket to keep the service running, as puush's financing is independent and not supported from the income from osu!.
+Beginning in May 2014, puush no longer accepts registrations for Pro accounts as PayPal suspended puush's wire account due to a suspected Terms of Service breach.
+This prompted ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2) to concurrently pay out $500+ per month out of his own pocket to keep the service running, as puush's financing is independent from osu! altogether and not tied to [supporter tag](/wiki/osu!supporter) purchases.

+Later that year, in order to